Health Care Is shifting toward population health management: Learn why

 Can Chart Sharing using a web-based EHR do the trick?

 We have looked at how information exchange between institutions – hospitals, laboratories, academic institutions, etc. – will likely proceed through the hub-based strategy of traditional HIEs.
 However, community clinicians might use other approaches to getting clinical data to where it is needed.
 Direct point-to-point sending of data is one way.
 “Extending the platform” of a web-based EHR is another way.

 Is this adequate for PCMHs and ACOs, or any other setting where a group practice or organization is responsible for the global care of a defined population?
 It is certainly one of several tools that could make care coordination much easier (and much less expensive).

 By extending a web-based EHR used by a community physician to other physicians, or to home health nursing agencies, Chart Share messages can be shared among distinct providers on the same platform, without having to worry about the expensive and time-lag process of establishing a validated interface with a hospital-centered or regional HIE hub.

-A home health agency, for example, can be created (quickly and for free) as a “practice” on the web-based EHR, and Chart Share between practices can be a vehicle to exchange the needed documentation back and forth.
+A home health agency, for example, can be created (quickly) as a “practice” on the web-based EHR, and Chart Share between practices can be a vehicle to exchange the needed documentation back and forth.
 Any clinician who has worked with home health agencies who see their patients (e.g. after hospitalization) understands the volume of documentation that is generated, that needs to be signed, and sent back.
 Regardless of what systems the home health agency may use themselves, interfacing this with the community physician via web-based Chart Share might well be an improved way of coordinating this kind of care

 Many scenarios can be imagined for using the “extend the platform” approach of sharing clinical information.
 We have a presentation at HIMSS that illustrates this method of sharing information with a hospital; we will also show how this can work to exchange information between practices.